-One of the proudest names in English football, our paths crossed briefly with Wolverhampton Wanderers when both of us were in League One.
-Since the 2013-4 campaign, however, our fortunes differ a little; Wolves returning to the top flight in 2018, while we got more used to League Two with each passing season.
+One of the proudest names in English football, our paths crossed briefly with Wolves when both of us were in League One.
+Since the 2013-4 campaign, however, our fortunes differ a little.
+They returned to the top flight in 2018, while we got more used to League Two with each passing season.
 Who knows how things will change next…